1000copy/js24000/exp/readme.md

   when given url /use/:id and /use/1 ,got id = 1
   when given url /use/:fn and /use/main.gspx ,get fn = main.gspx
   when given url /use/:fn.gspx ,then filter func is gspxHandler

+1.4 add static file serve 2018-05-07
+1.5 make a middle ware as extension filter ,when :2018-05-07

+    app.registExt ('gspx',handler)

+  all url whose ext is gspx will route to this handler